-Below you can find all the necessary instructions for taking care of your new plants!
+Below you can find all the necessary instructions for taking care of your new plants.
 All of our plants are grown in a greenhouse with 50% shade.
 Please acclimate them to full sun slowly, and if you need more help, please contact us!

 Citrus

-Step 4: For potted plants, utilize a well-draining potting mix, such as (1) 5-1-1 mix of pine fines, peat moss, and perlite, (2) 50/50 cactus mix and perlite, or (3) 1-1-1 mix of sand, perlite, and peat moss.
+Step 4: For potted plants, utilize a well-draining potting mix, such as a 50/50 mix of cactus soil and sand and/or perlite.

-Step 8:If your plant is hardy in your zone, the best result will be achieved by planting in-ground after 2-3 years of growing in a pot.
+Step 7: If your plant is hardy in your zone, planting into the ground after 2-3 years of growing in a pot will yield the best results.

 Figs & Pomegranates

-Step 4: Provide shade for your plant during the first couple of weeks and slowly transition to full sun.
+Step 2: Provide shade for your plant during the first couple of weeks and slowly transition to full sun.

 Step 7: If you live in zone 7 or lower, outdoor plants must be protected during the Winter.